tikv/community/sig/transaction/README.md

 # Transaction Special Interest Group

+> SIG Repository: https://github.com/tikv/sig-transaction (Most useful resource, contains lots of information about the SIG and transactions)

 The transactions special interest group (SIG-transaction) are a group of people interested in transactions in distributed databases.
 We have a focus on transactions in TiKV and TiDB, but discuss academic work and other implementations too.

 The SIG is in the process of starting up and currently does not have any official activity.
 In the near future we hope to host: